SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 ## 5. Join an Archipelago room

-On the Story select screen, you should see an interface for entering the information necessary to connect to an Archipelago room (IMAGE TODO):
+When the Archipelago room is open, open the Dev Console and connect by sending the command `apconnect <HOST> <NAME> <PASSWORD>`.
+- `<HOST>` should include the port number.
- - Name: your name in the multiworld.
-This must match the name in the YAML.
+- `<NAME>` must *exactly* match the name in your settings YAML.
- - Password: the password for the room.
-Leave blank if the room has no password.
- - Server: URL to the room's host, including port number.
-This usually looks something like `archipelago.gg:12345` or `localhost:38281`.

-Click `CONNECT` and the status text should change to the room.
+- `<PASSWORD>` must *exactly* match the room password, but can be omitted if no password was set.

+For instance, the command might look like `apconnect localhost:38281 hunter` or `apconnect archipelago.gg:22222 monk ErraticPulse5`.

+A message should be returned indicating a successful connection.
-At that point, you can start the Story campaign to begin.
+At that point, you can start a Story campaign to begin.

 The client will remain connected if you go back out to the main menu or any other menu.
-It will not remain connected if you close or hot-reload the game (e.g., via Rain Reloader).
+It may not remain connected if you close or hot-reload the game (e.g., via Rain Reloader), or if the host address or port number changes.
+To disconnect, run the command `apdisconnect`.

+You can use `apsay` to send a text message to the room.
+This works like the regular text client;
+for instance, you can `!hint` an item by sending, e.g., `apsay !hint key to outskirts`.

 For details on everything that gets randomized, see the [game description page](en_Rain%20World.md).